 You are expected to attend every class and out-of-class event.
 Come fully caffeinated, prepared to discuss readings and join group discussions.
 You are encouraged to have an opinion, be audacious, and risk your pride.
 Class participation means you regularly attend class and take part in meaningful ways.
 Since critical dialogue is probably where most learning happens anyway, this should be in our mutual interests.
 Learning is a conspiracy, a group activity where we work, play, plot, and debate together.
 Students should be prepared to take notes without laptops.
 Cell phones and all other non-airplane-approved devices must be switched off.

 Your grades come from the assignments stated above, plus class participation.
 Class participation is derived from a combination of attendance, frequency and quality of participation in class discussions, the competency of your five minute introduction, and observed struggle to engage the material.
-Late work is lowered half a grade for the first week late, and is not accepted thereafter.
+Requests for extensions beyond the submission date should be made well before the due date.
+Work that is two days late or fewer will receive one half a grade lower.
+After one week, late work isn’t accepted.
 The course emphasizes writing as the primary mechanism to determine grades and outcomes.
 My overall philosophy on grading emphasizes struggle, not mastery.
 In other words, as befits a course on “labor,” hard work pays off.
-You may choose to do an alternative project in place of the standard assignment. talk to me well in advance to discuss your proposal.
+You may choose to do an alternative project in place of the standard assignment.
+Talk to me well in advance to discuss your proposal.
 The grade breakdown is as follows:

 A – Outstanding: Expectations exceeded.

 B – Excellent: All expectations met with excellence.

 C – Good: All expectations met with moderate success.

 F – Failure: Work incomplete by culmination of the course.